How do you use a pump cover?

 Extending the Lifespan of Pump Cover Plates

-- Proper material selection: Choose cover plate materials suitable for the specific operating conditions.
+- Appropriate material selection: Select cover plate materials that are appropriate for the particular working circumstances.

 Conclusion